uimini/docs/docs/docs/dark-mode.md

 })
 ```

-Check [this demo](https://github.com/uimini/example-dark-mode) to show all components with dark-mode.
+Check [this demo](https://uimini.github.io/example-dark-mode/dist/) to show all components with dark-mode or [download demo source](https://github.com/uimini/example-dark-mode) from github

 ## Main colors